aardschok/setdresstool/README.md

 ## Add plugins
 Each module which is found in the `plugins` and inherits the `QtWidgets.QWidget` will be added to the tool's window in a collapisble widget.
 This will ensure the user can store any number of plugins with saving screen space.

+## Future

+I have a few improvements in mind in regards to the overall layout of the tool.

+### Major improvements
+* Main window: the goal is to make a kind of limbo in which the plugins can reside in the way the user prefers.
+This includes floating windows, tabs and docked.
+* Plugins can be opened as a separate window in the host application
+* Preferences can be stored and restored

+### Minor improvements
+* Color code each plugin (title bar only)
+* Icon bar to open plugins in the main window

 ### Anatomy of a plugin: